Tees Valley line

-The section of line between and is branded as the Bishop Line and is supported by the Bishop Line Community Rail Partnership.
-The section of the route between and is supported by the Tees Valley Line Rail User Group.
-Beyond the line's western terminus at Bishop Auckland, the tracks continue for around 16 mi to along what is now the Weardale Heritage Railway.
+The section of line beyond through to is branded as the Bishop Line and is supported by the Bishop Line Community Rail Partnership.
+The section of the route between and is branded as the Tees Valley Line and is supported by the Tees Valley Line Rail User Group.
+Beyond the Bishop line's western terminus at Bishop Auckland, the tracks continue for around 16 mi to along what is now the Weardale Heritage Railway.